 - 1 cup sugar (preferably unrefined/raw)

-- ⅔ cup oil (preferably melted coconut oil)
+- ⅔ cup oil (preferably avocado oil or melted coconut oil)

 - ½ cup applesauce